MohammadValeed/Simplegraphic/README.md

 # Simplegraphic
-A simple graphic using turtle
+A colourful simple graphic using turtle